Career in Epidemiology Course in India: Courses, Admission, Eligibility, Colleges, Job, Salary etc.

 What is Epidemiology?

 The study or research is conducted based on two factors: distribution and determinant.
-Distribution is an aggregation of frequency which states many health events in a particular population and pattern that describes details regarding the time, place and person of a particular health event.
+Distribution is an aggregation of frequency that states many health events in a particular population and pattern that describes details regarding the time, place and person of a particular health event.
 The causes and risk factors for the disease or health condition are analyzed through determinants.

 What is it like to be an Epidemiologist?

-Various Epidemiology Courses in India
+Epidemiology Courses in India

 To work as an Epidemiologist or to make a career in Epidemiology, one can earn a degree in the following Epidemiology courses.